catberry/catberry/docs/index.md

 | componentBound	| each component is bound							|	`{element: Element, id: String}`	|

-This events can be used for browser extensions, extended logging or component/store logic, feel free to use them everywhere you want but remember if any event has too many subscribers it can cause performance degradation.
+These events can be used for browser extensions, extended logging or component/store logic, feel free to use them everywhere you want but remember if any event has too many subscribers it can cause performance degradation.